Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Methods

-\paragraph{Notation} Consider a conversational environment in which an LLM is RL-tuned for response optimization.
+\textbf{Notation~~} Consider a goal-oriented conversational environment.
 Let $\pi_{\theta_i}$ be an LLM's policy parameterized by $\theta$ at timestep $i \geq 0$, with $\pi_{ref}$ being the reference policy model (i.e., $\pi_{ref} \leftarrow \pi_{\theta_0}$).
 Let $D$ be a dataset consisting of conversations.
 Let each conversation $c$ in $D$ contain $n$ dialogue turns, through which a user is requesting one or more pieces of information from an agent.
-The state of a conversation (the observed utterances and actions given by each interacting party) at timestep $i$ can be represented by $t_i$.
-Implicitly, each $t_i$ is part of a trajectory which ends when the user's question expressed at an earlier timestep $j \leq i$ is answered\footnote{The case where $t_i$ contains the answer to a question while $j = i$ represents single-turn trajectories (those where a question is answered immediately, without any clarification turns).}.
-Each state $t_i$ is represented by the following tuple: $(p_i, r_i, g_i, a_i)$. $p_i$ is the prompt at $i$, consisting of any task-specific information (e.g. a SQL database schema, tabular data or retrieved passages) combined with any existing dialogue context. $r_i$ is the ground truth system-side response at $i$. $g_i$ is the response at the end of $t_i$'s ground truth trajectory, i.e., the answer to the user's original question after any possible clarification turns.
-In the single-turn trajectory case, $g_i \leftarrow r_i$. $a_i$ is the action implicitly expressed by $r_i$, where $a_i$ exists in the Action Space $S$ of a particular task\footnote{In the context of a fixed dataset, $a_i$ may be a fixed annotation.
-However, in online contexts like training or inference, the implicit action must be inferred by other means such as classification.}.
-For the conversational datasets considered in our experiments, we set $S = [\text{CLARIFY}, \text{ANSWER}]$ (but we note that the method can be extended to a broader action space).
-We also assume access to a capable controllable generation model ($M$), Action Classifier ($A$) and model which can be controlled to function as a coherent User Simulator ($U$).
-As discussed in Section~\ref{sec:method}, $M$ is used for preference data creation whereas $A$ and $U$ are both used during tuning and evaluation.
-We illustrate this notation in Figure~\ref{fig:notation}.
+The turn state of a conversation (the observed utterances and actions given by each interacting party) at timestep $i$ can be represented by $t_i$.
+Implicitly, each $t_i$ is part of a trajectory which ends when the user's question expressed at an earlier timestep $j \leq i$ is answered.
+Any turn $t_i$ can first be broken down into two primary components: $p_i$ and $r_i$, where $p_i$ can be a prompt at $i$, consisting of any task-specific information (e.g. a SQL database schema, tabular data or retrieved passages) combined with any existing dialogue context, and $r_i$ is the ground truth system-side response at $i$.
+Next, we can let $g_i$ be the goal response which resolves $t_i$'s implicit trajectory, i.e., the answer to the user's original question after any possible clarification turns.
+In the single-turn trajectory case, $g_i \leftarrow r_i$.
+Each $r_i$ implicitly expresses an action, $a_i$, where $a_i$ exists in the latent Action Space $S$ of a particular task and $a_i$ can be inferred by some Action Annotation Agent $G$\footnote{The gold standard for full label supervision in the context of a fixed dataset is the scenario in which $G$ may be a well-designed human annotation framework such as crowdsourcing.
+However, at inference time or in settings without label supervision, the implicit action must be inferred by other means such as classification.}.
+Thus, we can formally represent turn state $t_i$ using the tuple $(p_i, r_i, g_i, a_i)$.
+For the datasets considered in our experiments, $S = [\text{CLARIFY}, \text{ANSWER}]$ (although the method can be extended to a broader action space).
+We assume access to a controllable generation model ($M$), Action Classifier ($A$) and model which can be controlled to function as a User Simulator ($U$).
+As we discuss in Sec.~\ref{sec:method}, $M$ is used for preference data creation whereas $A$ and $U$ are used during tuning and evaluation.
+We illustrate this notation in Fig.~\ref{fig:notation}.